maxhdz/opencore-z390-aorus-master/README.md

 ### CONFIGURING OPENCORE

 1. Mount the flash disk's EFI partition using `MountEFI`.
-2. Dump the contents of [EFI](./EFI) on there.
+2. Dump the entirety of [EFI](./EFI) on there.
+The folder shall be on the root of the EFI partition.
 3. From the [configs](./configs) folder, grab either the Intel iGPU or the Navi dGPU plist, depending on hardware.
-4. Rename your selection to `config.plist` and place inside `EFI/OC/` on the flash disk.
+4. Rename your selection to `config.plist` and place inside `/EFI/OC/` on the flash disk.
 5. Edit the `config.plist` to add the following values inside `PlatformInfo > Generic`: **MLB** (Board Serial), **ROM** (your built-in Ethernet's MAC address with no colons), **SystemSerialNumber** (Serial) and **SystemUUID** (SmUUID).
 These must be [generated with `GenSMBIOS`](https://dortania.github.io/OpenCore-Desktop-Guide/config.plist/coffee-lake.html#platforminfo)!
-The values inside brackets are the name you'll find them under in GenSMBIOS.
+The values inside brackets are the names you'll find them under in GenSMBIOS.
 4. Follow the macOS setup steps from the OpenCore Vanilla guide.
 5. After install, mount the internal disk's EFI partition.
 6. Dump the same contents there.

 If your setup is identical to mine, odds are you won't need to mess with KALSR slide values.
 If boot stops with an error like `Couldn't allocate runtime area`, [please follow this guide](https://desktop.dortania.ml/extras/kaslr-fix.html) to understand what you need to do.